OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 Jagex respects your privacy and is committed to protecting your personal data.
 This privacy policy will inform you as to how we look after your personal data when you play our games, visit our website (regardless of where you visit it from) or otherwise access any of our products and services and tell you about your privacy rights and how the law protects you.

 The General Data Protection Regulation (EU) 2016/679 (“GDPR”) is a regulation in EU law on data protection and privacy for all individuals within the European Union (EU) and the European Economic Area (EEA).
-It also addresses the export of personal data outside the EU and EEA areas.
+It also addresses the transfer of personal data outside the EU and EEA areas.
 The GDPR aims primarily to give control to citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.

 1\.
 Important information and who we are PURPOSE OF THIS PRIVACY POLICY